XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 The forecasting models were evaluated on unseen test data using metrics such as MAE, MSE, RMSE, and MAPE.

 ## Technical report
-For details of the design, please check the technical report.
+For detailed design information, please refer to the technical report.